Understanding Graph Neural Networks with Generalized Geometric Scattering Transforms: Introduction

-In \cite{gama:diffScatGraphs2018}, the authors construct a family of wavelets from polynomials of $\bT,$ in the case where $g(t)=g_\star(t)=1-\frac{t}{2},$ and showed that the resulting non-windowed scattering transform was stable to graph perturbations.
-These results were then generalized in \cite{gama:stabilityGraphScat2019}, where the authors introduced a more general class of graph convolutions, constructed from a class of symmetric matrices known as ``graph shift operators.''
-The wavelet transform considered in \cite{gama:diffScatGraphs2018} is nearly identical to the $\cW^{(2)}$ introduced in Section \ref{sec: wavelets}, in the special case where $g(t) = g_\star(t)$ and $\bM=\bI,$ with the only difference being that our wavelet transform includes a low-pass filter.
-In \cite{gao:graphScat2018}, wavelets were constructed from the lazy random walk matrix $\bP=\bD^{1/2}\bT\bD^{-1/2}.$ These wavelets are essentially the same as the $\cW^{(2)}$ in the case where $g(t) = g_\star(t)$ and $\bM=\bD^{-1/2},$ although similarly to \cite{gama:diffScatGraphs2018}, the wavelets in \cite{gao:graphScat2018} do not use a low-pass filter.
+In \cite{gama:diffScatGraphs2018}, the authors construct a family of wavelets from polynomials of $\bT_g,$ in the case where $g(t)=g_\star(t)=1- t/2,$ and showed that the resulting non-windowed scattering transform was stable to graph perturbations.
+This construction was generalized in \cite{gama:stabilityGraphScat2019}, where the authors introduced a more general class of graph convolutions, constructed from a class of symmetric matrices known as ``graph shift operators.''
+The wavelet transform considered in \cite{gama:diffScatGraphs2018} is nearly identical to the $\cW^{(2)}_J$ introduced in Section \ref{sec: wavelets}, in the special case where $g(t) = g_\star(t)$ and $\bM=\bI,$ with the only difference being that our wavelet transform includes a low-pass filter.

+In \cite{gao:graphScat2018}, wavelets were constructed from the lazy random walk matrix $\bP=\bD^{1/2}\bT\bD^{-1/2}.$ These wavelets are essentially the same as the $\cW^{(2)}_J$ in the case where $g(t) = g_\star(t)$ and $\bM=\bD^{-1/2},$ although similarly to \cite{gama:diffScatGraphs2018}, the wavelets in \cite{gao:graphScat2018} do not use a low-pass filter.
 In all of these previous works, the authors carry out substantial numerical experiments and demonstrate that scattering transforms are effective for a variety of graph deep learning tasks.
+We also note that Chen, Cheng, and Mallat first introduced a substantially different version of the graph scattering transform in \cite{chen:scatHaar2014, cheng2016deep} using Haar wavelets.
+However, the construction and analysis considered there differs substantially from the previously discussed works.